Apha

 Zone-O-Ramas

-The purpose of the ZOR, or Zone Show, is to encourage clubs within a zone to coordinate and work together to promote a large show and to utilize any net proceeds to promote the American Paint Horse and Paint Horse activities in their respective zone.
+The purpose of the Zone-O-Rama, also known as a ZOR or Zone Show, is to encourage clubs within a zone to coordinate and work together to promote a large show and to utilize any net proceeds to promote the American Paint Horse and Paint Horse activities in their respective zone.
 ZORs must be hosted by a Zone Coordinating Committee, and each zone is allowed one ZOR per year.
 ZORs can have a maximum of 6 judges and must abide by all mileage restrictions, judge restrictions, and minimum class requirements.

 For Rules and Bylaws regarding Zone Shows and Zone Coordinating Committees, see SC-105.B.3: Zone Shows and Article VIII: Zone Coordinating Committees.